How to handle a broken Water Heater

 Stop more water from coming into the tank if it’s broken already.
 Dial the valve on your heater clockwise until it stops.
 If that doesn’t work, turning off the entire home’s water supply can be an option.

-This is a crucial step to start the repair.
+This is a crucial step to starting the repair.
 You will need a hose that fits the drain valve to pump out the water.
 The drain valve is usually just below the water heater.
 You can follow the instructions shown on how to drain water.

 Open the heater’s pressure relief valve, usually found at the side of the heater or the top.
 When releasing, lift the valve gently and prepare a bucket to catch the water that will spill out.
 Be careful since the water will be boiling.

 Turn on the water to flush out the sediments built up inside the tank.
 Please make sure the water flow gets around the bottom of the tank to clean it out.